berzerk0/Probable-Wordlists/README.md

  + Any and all actions taken with these lists are for LAWFUL, ETHICAL AND EDUCATIONAL PURPOSES ONLY.
  + By using these lists, you agree to not hold the author responsible for your actions.
  + By using these lists, you agree to these terms and are completely culpable for your own behavior.

+ + The files contained in this repository are released "as is" without warranty, support, or guarantee of effectiveness.
+However, I am open to hearing about any issues found within these files and will be actively maintaining this repository for the forseeable future.
+If you find anything noteworthy, let me know and I'll see what I can do about it.

+ + This is released without license or copyright, but also without intent for commercial use.